bcgov/internationally-educated-nurses/README.md

 ### Cypress e2e Tests

-Run Cypress integration tests with `make test-e2e`.
+Run Cypress integration tests with `make test-e2e` or `make test-web`. `test-web` runs pa11y if cypress tests succeed.

 If you want to open Cypress UI while developing new test cases, run `make run-test-apps` to prepare applications and then run `make open:cypress`